saas

 Why do you need to rationalize applications?

 Reducing the number of applications not only saves money but also streamlines business operations, enhancing efficiency, security, and alignment with goals.
-Rationalization has various advantages in terms of in data, operations, risk and resources distribution.
+Rationalization delivers advantages in data quality, operations, risk mitigation, and resource distribution.
+For leaders asking how to rationalize business applications, here are the primary drivers:

 Key Drivers for Rationalization